-This management discussion and analysis ("MD&A") has been prepared to provide information about the financial results of the Company for the year ended December 31, 2022.
-This MD&A should be read in conjunction with the audited annual financial statements for the period and for the years ended December 31, 2022 and 2021, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This management discussion and analysis ("MD&A") has been prepared to provide information about the financial results of the Company for the three months ended March 31, 2023.
+This MD&A should be read in conjunction with the audited annual 2022 financial statements and for the three months ended March 31, 2022, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.